Alexander Sutherland (educator): Later life and death

 The university was passing through a difficult time after a period of slack administration, and Sutherland had to work very hard.
-On the death of Professor Morris while away on leave in Europe, Sutherland took over his lectures on English literature.
+Professor Morris died on 1 January 1902 while on leave in Europe; Sutherland took over his lectures on English literature.

 The burden of the extra work was too great for Sutherland who did not have a strong constitution, and he died suddenly on 9 August 1902.
-His widow, a son and three daughters survived him.
-His daughter, Margaret Sutherland, became well known as a musician and composer.
+His widow, Elizabeth J. Sutherland, a son and three daughters survived him.

+Family

+Sutherland was a son of George Sutherland, wood carver, and his wife Jane Sutherland, née Smith.

+His siblings include painter Jane Sutherland (1853–1928), author George Sutherland (1855–1905), and physicist William Sutherland (1859–1911).

+Sutherland married Elizabeth Jane "Lizzie" Ballantine (1854 – 14 June 1939) in Hobart on 26 March 1879.
+Their children include: